Delfram99/CounterStrikeSharpTemplates/README.md

 In `dotnet.yml`, modify these variables as needed:

-- `PLUGIN_NAME`: your plugin's name.
+- `PLUGIN_NAME`: your plugin's name (please do not use spaces).
-- `DOTNET_VERSION`: .NET version (default is `7.0`).
+- `DOTNET_VERSION`: .NET version (default is `7.0.x`).
 - `PATH_PLUGIN`: plugin path (default is `addons/counterstrikesharp/plugins/`).
 - `START_VERSION`: starting version (default is `1.0.0`).
 - `USE_V_VERSION`: prefix the version number with a 'v' (default is `true`).

+## Conclusion

+In the future, additional templates will be added as needed.
+If you have any ideas on how to improve or modify these templates to make plugin development even easier, please let me know.

+Feel free to open an issue or submit a pull request if you have any suggestions or find any problems.
+Your feedback is always welcome!

+## Contact

+If you have any questions or suggestions, feel free to contact me on Discord: `delfram`.

 ## Credits

 This project was inspired by [CounterStrikeSharp](https://github.com/roflmuffin/CounterStrikeSharp).
-A big thank you to the creators of this project for their contribution to the community and for providing the foundation for the development of these templates.❤️
+A big thank you to the creators of this project for their contribution to the community and for providing the foundation for the development of these templates. ❤️